Health Care Guide Information

 After Blood Donation:

-After blood donation again take fluids, mainly juices, and an energy drink. so, that your blood pressure and sugar levels will be maintained.
+After blood donation, again take fluids, mainly juices, and an energy drink.
+This is necessary to maintain a normal blood pressure and sugar level.
+During blood donation, the sugar levels and blood pressure could drop.

 Share this: